garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/ArchiMate Enterprise Architecture.md

 3. The Technology Layer comprises both information & operational technology

 We can model, for example:
-1. processing
-2. storage
-3. communication technology
-	in support of the application world & Business Layers
+1. processing, storage, communication technology in support of the application world & Business Layers

-& model operational or physical technology with facilitie
+2. model operational or physical technology with facilities, physical equipment,